howtoseek/archive_cockroach/README.md

 Cockroach is a utility for retrieving and sorting historical data from a web archive.
 Sometimes it can help in the pentest of a web application.
 For example, an older version of a robots.txt file may contain entries about interesting directories or documents.

+Еhe following functions are now available:
+* **robots** - Get all unique records of robots.txt files for a specified period of time
+* **range** - Check available date range in history for a domain

 ## Install